andreasfarnstrand/vagrant-base/readme.md

 2. Use the command "create-bedrock-project mynewsitename" - this will install a new bedrock project in www
 3. Edit your /etc/hosts file and add "192.168.33.10 mynewsitename.dev".
 Observe that the sitename will automatically have a .dev

+## Importing db dumps ##
+Use the import-database command.
+It takes four arguments: database-name database-user database-user-password sqldumpfile-to-import

 ## DB Connection ##
 For mysql workbench, use:
 * SSH Hostname: 192.168.33.20:22